 A network of more than 45 contemporary art galleries, museums, and archeological sites gives cardholders plenty to explore during their 48 or 72 hours in Rome.
-Some must-see sites include the Capitoline Museums (the world’s oldest public museum), Appica Antica park, the Villa Giulia Etruscan Museum, Villa Borghese, and ruins of Ostia Antica.
+Some must-see sites include the Capitoline Museums (the world’s oldest public museum), the Colosseum (mandatory reservation), the Villa Giulia Etruscan Museum, Galleria Borghese, and the ruins of Ostia Antica.
 The Vatican museums and Sistine Chapel are not included in the pass, but tourists can undertake a 24 or 72 hour pilgrimage through Rome with the Omnia Card, a pass for touring places of worship.

 Tourists can also skip the line and move directly to the security checkpoints at the Capitoline Museums, Castel Sant’Angelo, and the Colosseum.
 Visitors wishing to purchase reduced tickets for the Colosseum can buy them at the “groups/reserved” ticket office after going through the “group” entrance and security.

 Reservation is required for the Borghese Gallery, which can be made via telephone (+39 06 32810) or email (firstname.lastname@example.org).
 It is highly recommended to book at least 10 days in advance.

 Tourists can make reservations before purchasing or acquiring the Roma Pass by providing the name of the cardholder.
 Free reservations are only applicable to cardholders who are visiting the gallery or Domus Romane on their first visit (48 hour Roma Pass) or first/second visit (72 hour Roma Pass).
 Other visitors must pay a reservation fee, but can use their reduced pricing benefits.